michaelloistl/ContextLabel/README.md

 }
 ```

+## Maintenance Expectations
+While contributions are always welcome, do not expect a lot of feature evolution beyond the current state.
+Feel free to fork this library or open pull requests if you'd like to add new features or need fixes and Swift updates.

 ## License & Credits
-ContextLabel is available under the MIT license.
+ContextLabel is is released under the [MIT License](https://opensource.org/licenses/MIT).
 ContextLabel was inspired by KILabel (https://github.com/Krelborn/KILabel).

 ## Contact